-Much, one could argue all, of the modern-day thinking on Organization Development, Team Building & Leadership stem from the work & research of Douglas McGregor.
-Below are the characteristics he observed 2 different kinds of Managers.
+, one could argue all of the modern-day thinking on Organization Development, Team Building & Leadership stems from the work & research of Douglas McGregor.
+Below are the characteristics he observed in 2 different kinds of Managers.

 Theory X: The Traditional View of Direction & Control

 - The average human being has an inherent dislike of work and will avoid it if he can.

 - Because of this human characteristic of dislike of work, most people must be coerced, controlled, directed, and threatened with punishment to get them to put forth adequate effort toward the achievement of organizational objectives.

 - The average human prefers to be directed, wishes to avoid responsibility, has relatively little ambition, and wants security above all.

 Theory Y: The Integration of Individual and Organizational Goals

 - The expenditure of physical and mental effort in work is as natural as play or rest.

 - External control and the threat of punishment are not the only means for bringing about effort toward organizational objectives.
 Man will exercise self-direction and self-control in serving the purposes to which he is committed.

 - Commitment to objectives is a function of the rewards associated with their achievement.